Semi-supervised Multimodal Representation Learning through a Global Workspace: Experiments

 Measuring the contrastive loss also allows us to evaluate the validity of relation~$R_3$: optimizing translation and demi-cycle losses (without explicitly optimizing the contrastive loss) should be sufficient to achieve property \ref{prop:cont}.
 Theoretically, this relation holds for samples in $\mathcal{S}$, and given that the encoders are injective functions.
 To assess whether this relation can generalize to the test set, we trained additional models with only translation and demi-cycle losses, and plot the resulting curve (in pink) on figure~\ref{fig:properties_results}.
 We see that combining translation and demi-cycle losses can help align the visual and text multimodal representations, compared to a translation-only model.
 However, the resulting alignment is partial, i.e. weaker than when explicitly optimizing the contrastive loss.
 This likely indicates that the trained models cannot perfectly generalize to the test data, and/or that our encoders are not stricly injective functions.

 In conclusion, semi-supervision was shown to be beneficial to learn the translation primary property~\ref{prop:tr}, by decreasing the need for annotated data.
 In addition, including a GW in the architecture permits multimodal alignment in the intermediate latent space, thereby satisfying property~\ref{prop:cont}.
-Overall, the best model to jointly satisfy our two primary properties is the one combining a GW architecture with self-supervised training (``all sup.+all cycles'').
+Overall, the best model to jointly satisfy our two primary properties is the one combining a GW architecture with self-supervised training (\ptrcontdcycy{}).